American vs Canadian Types of Radon Systems

 -

-When selling a home with a Canadian type radon system for the above reasons, the radon fan located in the basement may be an issue if the well intentioned realtor or home inspector tells the buyer it is unsafe or against code and the fan should be moved to the exterior.
+When selling a home with a Canadian type radon system for the above reasons, a radon fan located in the basement may be an issue if the well intentioned realtor or home inspector tells the buyer it is unsafe or against code and the fan should be moved to the exterior.

-There is a contradiction between the Canadian and American Radon Mitigation Standards.
-The first recommending radon fans be placed in basements and the second states radon shall not be installed in basements.
+recommending radon fans be placed in basements and the second states radon shall not be installed in basements.
 The old and current American EPA and National Radon Mitigation Standards of Practice do not allow radon fans to be placed inside basements, below or in the living areas of the home for "supposed potential" safety reasons.
 In contrast Health Canada, Canada's agency similar to the EPA, recommends that radon fans should preferably, be placed in basements, typically in a mechanical room or unfinished part of the basement.

 Quote from Health Canada's Radon Reduction Guide For Canadians - "The sub-slab depressurization pipe can be vented at either the roof level or ground level of the home.
 The fan can be placed in the basement or an area outside of the living space such as in a garage or attic.
 If the fan is placed inside the living space of the home"